GirishMahabir/Email-Automation/README.md

 | Aubin | Grimard | 21, Avenue Jean Portalis | aubaingrimard@dayrep.com | 60            | 80           | 90        |

-The program will Send the column that's says Mark, Assignment 1 and 2 will be ignored.
+The program will use the column that's says Mark.
+Assignment 1 and 2 will be ignored.

 Address will also be ignored by the program.